-A transcript of these confidential proceedings will be made available to the appellant upon request.
+A transcript of these confidential hearing proceedings will be made available to the appellant, upon request by the chief nursing officer/chief nurse executive, within 30 days of the conclusion of the hearing.
 The transcript of the hearing and the Hearing Committee's report to the CCNE Board shall be treated as CCNE's proprietary information and shall not be disclosed to any third party except as required in connection with any subsequent legal proceedings initiated by an institution.

-If the program wishes to receive the transcription, the program will be responsible for paying one half of the total fees assessed to CCNE by the transcription provider.
-The transcription will be provided to the program following execution of an "acceptable use agreement" and payment of the invoice for transcription costs.
+If the program wishes to receive the transcript, the program will be responsible for paying one half of the total fees assessed to CCNE by the transcription provider.
+The transcript will be provided to the program following execution of an "acceptable use agreement" and payment of the invoice for transcription costs.